Ally Charlotte Center: History

 The building is located on the former proposed site of Trump Charlotte.
 The proposed Trump building would have been a mixed-use containing condos, high end shops, office space, and a five star hotel.
 The building was planned to be 72 stories would have been taller than the city's current tallest building, Bank of America Corporate Center.

 The site of the JW Marriott was once home to the Query-Spivey-McGee Building.
-It was constructed in 1902 to function as a feed, seed, and gardening store into the 1980's.
+It was constructed in 1902 to function as a feed, seed, and gardening store into the 1980s.
 It also functioned as stables, several agricultural supply stores, an auto mechanic shop, a mattress and upholstery store, a gardening supply store, and the final use was the law firm of James, McElroy & Diehl.
 In Charlotte's early history Uptown served as a meeting place for farmers.
 The building's site was purchased by Crescent in 2018 for $6 million and torn down in March 2018.